 I am a PhD student in the Theory of Computing Group at the University of Wisconsin-Madison, advised by Professor Jin-Yi Cai.
 I am interested in the theory of counting problems on graphs, including Holant, #CSP, and counting graph homomorphisms.
 In particular, I study counting indistinguishability: if two (sets of) tensors are indistinguishable parameters to a counting problem, what is the algebraic relationship between them?
-My work has determined the algebraic relationships corresponding to three families of counting problems: isomorphism for #CSP, quantum isomorphism for planar #CSP, and orthogonal transformation for (real valued) Holant.
 I am also interested in quantum computing, especially as it relates to counting problems and tensor networks.

 I completed a B.S. and M.S. in Computer Science and B.A. in Mathematics at Case Western Reserve University in 2021, advised by Professor Harold Connamacher.
 My M.S. thesis studied the connections between totally symmetric and medial quasigroups and Abelian groups.